NatLabRockies/AdaptiveComputing/README.md

 The Adaptive Computing (AC) software stack supports goal-based computing, for which a simulation workload is created on the fly, adapting to the results of calculations.
 Application-specific code defines an objective, which may be to solve an optimization problem or to train a surrogate model with minimal uncertainty.
 Then, the AC driver decides where in the design parameter space to run simulations to best achieve that objective.
 This process is iterative and online; as new data is returned from simulations, the AC driver chooses new simulations to run.
 The AC driver can strategically run simulations on distributed hardware resources (including high performance computing machines, cloud resources, and edge devices) to maximize throughput and obey resource constraints.

+AC also provides an **MCP (Model Context Protocol) server** (`ac_mcp/`) that exposes surrogate modelling and Bayesian optimisation as callable tools for AI agents.
+The MCP interface supports stateful simulation orchestration — an agent can create an experiment, submit evaluation or optimization runs asynchronously, poll for results, and query the trained surrogate for predictions — all through a standard HTTP/SSE tool API.
+Experiment state (dataset, trained surrogate) is persisted to a per-application **experiment registry**, allowing agents to build up a library of investigations, reason across past results, and plan future experiments.

 ## Citation

 If you use this project, please cite: